 The Impact on Property Division

 One of the critical aspects to consider when Chapter 13 bankruptcy and divorce intersect is the impact on property division.
-In a divorce, assets and debts are typically divided between the spouses, but the property division process can become more complex when one or both parties file for Chapter 13 bankruptcy.
-It’s important to understand that property included in the bankruptcy estate cannot be divided during the divorce proceedings.
+In a divorce, assets and debts are usually divided between the spouses.
+However, the property division process can become more complex if one or both parties file for Chapter 13 bankruptcy.
+It’s important to note that property included in the bankruptcy estate cannot be divided during the divorce proceedings.

 Understanding Bankruptcy Exemptions